Grant programmes

 Modern Endangered Archives Program

-The Modern Endangered Archives Program gives grants to digitize endangered archival materials from the 20th and 21st centuries.
-The programme supports projects that digitize printed materials, manuscripts, photographs, audio-visual recordings and born-digital materials from the mid-20th century onwards.
-All of the digitized materials are freely available online.
+To support a grant programme to digitize endangered printed materials, manuscripts, photographs, audio-visual recordings and born-digital materials from the 20th and 21st centuries and make the digitized materials freely available online.

 Marka Dafing women spinning wild silk in Burkina Faso.
 Photo by Laurence Douny.
 Courtesy of the Endangered Material Knowledge Programme.